 In February 2016, the FASB issued ASU 2016-02 "Leases" to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities in the financial statements and disclosing key information about leasing arrangements.
-Under ASU 2016-02, a lessee will recognize in the statement of financial position a liability to make lease payments (the lease liability) and a right to use asset representing its right to us the underlying asset for the lease term.
-The statement is effective for the fiscal year ending June 30, 2021.
-The Organization is currently evaluating the effects the adoption of this statement will have on the financial statements.
+Under ASU 2016-02, a lessee will recognize in the statement of financial position a liability to make lease payments (the lease liability) and a right to use asset representing its right to use the underlying asset for the lease term.
+The amendment of this ASU is effective for reporting periods beginning after December 15, 2020, with early adoption permitted.
+The adoption of ASU 2016-02 is not expected to have a material impact on the Organization's financial statements and disclosures except upon initial adoption.